 How Does Affirm Work?

 Affirm is a company that helps consumers finance the purchase of items through partnerships with the companies that sell them through direct installment loans offered at the point of sale.

 Affirm is a financial startup based in San Francisco, and was founded in 2012 as a way to revolutionize how the banking industry offers credit to consumers.
 Their loans are given out through a partnership with Cross River Bank.

-Buying a FightCamp Gym with Affirm’s help is pretty easy.
+Buying a FightCamp Gym with Affirm’s help is easy.
 You fill out a quick online application in which they do a soft credit check to see if you’re eligible.
 The Affirm website is easy to use and straightforward.
 You’ll just need a mobile number to register and then the site takes you through the application.
 After you apply, you will find out whether you qualify instantly.
 At that point, you can return to the site where you were making a purchase and buy your item.

-They accept payment by debit card, check, or through your checking account.
+Affirm accepts payment by debit card, check, or through your checking account.
 Some of their loans also can be paid by credit card.

 Alternatives to Affirm: Personal Loans

 If you don’t want financing for your FightCamp Gym through Affirm, you can also get a personal loan to pay for it.
 Personal loans are available primarily from banks, credit unions, and specialized loan companies.
 They look at your credit score and income to decide whether they’re willing to lend to you.
 Just like with an Affirm loan, when you take out a personal loan you do so over a specific term length and make identical monthly payments until it is paid off.

 If you’re denied an Affirm loan, a personal loan might be one way to pay for a FightCamp Gym -- but the interest rate will be much higher than 0% APR.
 How much you pay will depend on your credit score.
 The extra interest charges will increase the total cost of your FightCamp equipment.
 Personal loan rates generally range from the mid single digits (ex.
 5%) upward.